Representation theory of the Lorentz group: The spin representation

 and hence constitute a representation (in addition to spanning a representation space) sitting inside $\mathcal{Cl}_{3,1}(\R),$ the (1/2, 0) ⊕ (0, 1/2) spin representation.
 For details, see bispinor and Dirac algebra.

 The conclusion is that every element of the complexified $\mathcal{Cl}_{3,1}(\R)$ in End(H) (i.e. every complex 4 × 4 matrix) has well defined Lorentz transformation properties.
 In addition, it has a spin-representation of the Lorentz Lie algebra, which upon exponentiation becomes a spin representation of the group, acting on $\Complex^4,$ making it a space of bispinors.

 Reducible representations

-There is a multitude of other representations that can be deduced from the irreducible ones, such as those obtained by taking direct sums, tensor products, and quotients of the irreducible representations.
+Other representations can be deduced from the irreducible ones, such as those obtained by taking direct sums, tensor products, and quotients of the irreducible representations.
 Other methods of obtaining representations include the restriction of a representation of a larger group containing the Lorentz group, e.g. $\text{GL}(n,\R)$ and the Poincaré group.
 These representations are in general not irreducible.

 The Lorentz group and its Lie algebra have the complete reducibility property.
 This means that every representation reduces to a direct sum of irreducible representations.
-The reducible representations will therefore not be discussed.